sean-atkinson/elist_ecommerce_analysis/README.md

 - While all products saw their total orders peak around the start of the pandemic, webcams didn’t.
 The rise in orders for webcams in the following years is something that needs to be looked at in further detail.

 <b>Shipping times</b>
 - iPhones and Bose headphones have, relative to all other products, incredibly high variability when it comes to shipping times.
 One wonders though if this is a chicken and egg situation when taking their sales into account.
-Are the shipping times for iPhones and Bose headphones all over the place because this is an item Elist rarely sells, and thus doesn’t have much stock on hand, or does Elist not sell many of these products because their shipping is so unreliable?
+Are the shipping times for iPhones and Bose headphones all over the place because we rarely sell them (and consequently don't have much stock on hand)?
+Or do we rarely sell iPhones and Bose headphones because customers find our shipping times to be too unpredictable?

 <b>Sales</b>
 - From 2019-2022, gaming monitors have consistently brought in the most in terms of total sales (outside of a small period at the end of 2020).
 - Even though charging packs consistently make up 15-24% of all orders, they’ve never accounted for more than 3% of sales in terms of total dollar value.
-- Outside of Airpods, computer hardware is where Elist brings in the supermajority of its revenue.
+- Outside of Airpods, computer hardware is brings in the supermajority of our revenue.

 <b>Technical Analysis:</b><br>
 In this section, I primarily used Tableau.
 SQL and BigQuery were also used to create a dataset for Tableau.
 My Tableau dashboard incorporates filters, tables, line graphs, and area charts.